Teamplify stores the following personal user information:

 In addition to email, users can sign in using any supported Single Sign-On (SSO) provider, such as Google, Microsoft, GitHub, Okta, and others.
 The Additional sign-in options section in the user profile allows linking these accounts to their Teamplify profile to enable SSO access.

 As part of its Time Off Management feature, Teamplify includes built-in national holiday schedules for nearly all countries worldwide.
-A user’s Country setting, together with the Observe national holidays option, determines which holiday schedule applies to that user.
+The holiday schedule applied to a user depends on their selected Country, and it is enabled through the Observe national holidays option.

 User's Location shows whether they are working remotely or in the office.
 It can also be used as a filter in the member list, making it easier to find people by their location.

-A working schedule defines a team member’s working days and hours, set according to their time zone.
-It establishes the standard weekly schedule, which can later be adjusted on specific days to accommodate time off requests, national holidays, or custom working days.
+A working schedule defines a team member’s working days and hours based on their time zone.
+It sets the default weekly schedule, which can later be adjusted for specific days to account for time off requests, national holidays, or custom working days.

 Teamplify works best when integrated with your team collaboration tools, such as Slack, Jira, GitHub, and more.
 After adding a new integration, make sure all team members have their Linked Accounts set up correctly so that Teamplify can: